tangentyh/notes-of-tan/docs/backend/java/javaBasics.md

      - typed are subtypes — typed ones are subtypes of the raw one
      - warning when using raw types
      - raw at runtime — types only checked when compiling, all are raw without type at runtime
-   - differently parallelized, different type — no relationship between `Generic<Type_2>` and `Generic<Type_2>`, regardless of the relationship between the type variables
+   - differently parameterized, different type — no relationship between `Generic<Type_2>` and `Generic<Type_2>`, regardless of the relationship between the type variables
    - at runtime in JVM
      - erased to bound — type variables are erased and replaced by first bound, or `Object`
      - cast when needed — compiler inserts casts to other bounds when necessary